eezife-wustl/ChoreBuddy/README.txt

 4. user should be able to access chores/chore streak (connect with flas)

 frontend:
+the user can sign up or login to their account the user can join a chore group or create a chore group
-the user/admin can sign in and view their chores for the week the user/admin can sign in and see their chore streak the user/admin can check if they completed their chore for the day the admin can sign in and assign chores the admin can give users admin priveledes
+    the user will receive an invite link/code for others to join their chore group the user can sign in and view their chores for the week the user can sign in and see their chore streak the user can check if they completed their chore for the day the user/chore group leader can assign chores

 activate python env: .\venv\Scripts\activate